 Viking Dublin was the most important trading town in the Viking western world and had a rich agricultural hinterland, so would have been home to many wealthy merchants.
 Of course, jewelry and ornaments were, and still are, a great expression of personal wealth.
 Viking Dubliners wore necklaces made of amber, colored glass and precious gemstones.
 Antler and wooden amulets and Thor’s hammers were also worn.
 Finger rings were made of amber, jet, copper alloy, silver and gold.
 Twisted copper alloy, gold and silver wirework as well as jet were also used for rings and bracelets.

 As the Vikings assimilated with the native Irish so did their decorative art evolve to incorporate elements from both cultures.
 Many artifacts from the tenth and eleventh centuries are difficult to distinguish from Irish or Viking.
 This art form is referred to as Hiberno-Norse.

 The Destruction of Wood Quay

 Many viking artifacts on display a the National Museum were found at the site of Wood Quay in the center of Dublin.
 The site was excavated in the 1970s prior to the construction of the Dublin Civic Offices.
 Many Dubliners view the building of the civic offices on the site of old Viking Dublin as an act of wanton destruction.
 Certainly the haste in which the site was cleared is a source of much regret.

-Sterling Silver Wood Quay Heart-Shaped Pendant with 18k Gold Beading
+Sterling Silver Heart Pendant with Rose Gold Trinity Knot

 Read more about Viking Dublin as a seafaring power.